-Britain's exit from the European Union is depleting the resources of a country which at the start of the last century governed just under one-quarter of the world population.
+Britain’s exit from the European Union is depleting the resources of a country which at the start of the last century governed just under one-quarter of the world population.
 The multiple crises of the last decade have divided Europe, creating blocs of countries that distrust one another.
 The Visegrád group has expanded to the east and the west, the Hanseatic coalition is consolidating among the small and medium-sized countries of the north, and the Mediterranean states are united by their weaknesses.
 In the middle are France and Germany.
-Both are aware that the EU must decide, after the forthcoming elections to the European Parliament, how to face up to the threat of disaggregation.
+Both are aware that the EU must decide, after the upcoming elections to the European Parliament, how to face its disaggregation.

 French President Emmanuel Macron opened his pro-European line of argument on 5 March with a letter to the citizens of Europe published in all 28 EU countries.
 For Macron, the EU must build centralised institutions that can defend citizens and set common organisational standards.
 The EU is not just a market, says Macron, even if it would not exist without a market.
 The EU is a political entity consisting of people and values that must be protected.
 In economic terms, the letter does not address the issue of euro area governance.
 However, it does propose reviewing some single market regulations.
 For Macron, it is necessary to reform policy on internal competition and foreign trade.
 In addition, he says Europe must promote a standard tax policy, as well as a transnational labour protection policy.

 On defence, Macron proposes creating a European agency for the protection of democracies, a Frontier force to protect its boundaries, an agency for political asylum, a council for internal security and another council for international security, to be joined also by the UK.
 His logic is clear – institutional capacity-building at the centre of the EU will be used to pull the union closer together again.
 Such capacity-building must give rise to European sovereignty with the features of a state that, in the future, can replace the national equivalent.